C0ldM2n/playwright-in-docker/README.md

 - **docker-compose.yml**: The Docker Compose file that defines the services and how they interact in the container.
 - **start.sh**: A shell script to simplify the process of running the application and container environment.
 - **README.md**: This file that explains how to set up and run the project.
+- **/ubuntu-vnc**: Docker image with Ubuntu 24 and VNC.
+Default VNC port is 5900, you can change this port in Dockerfile.

 ## Usage

 **Step 1:** Setting up your application

 - Environments